 1. Customer Segment

-Along with Customer-Segment section you need to describe Problem section.
+Along with the Customer-Segment section you need to describe the Problem section.
 The focus in Lean StartUps and in this canvas is identifying problems worth solving.
-In this section you list the three main problems you intend to solved.
+In this section, you list the three main problems you intend to solve.
 This element was added to address the nature of startups; ‘most startups fail, not because they fail to build what they set out to build, but because they waste time, money, and effort building the wrong product.’